jnk0le/AVR-UART-lib/README.md

 # Easy-AVR-USART-C-Library
 An interrupt-driven USART (RS232) library for AVR microcontrollers, with support for multiple UARTs, using ring buffers for receive/transmit.
-Designed to be easy to use, especially like arduino libraries (with less overload).
+Designed to be easy to use, with absolutely minimum "feature-overhead".

 # Features
 - easy to use
 - intuitive frame format settings
 - support for up to 4 USART's
-- extremly light interrupts (43 cycles for tx/rx in worst case, +2 on >128k and -1 if uart is placed in IO address space)
+- extremly light interrupts (39/43 cycles for tx/rx in worst case, +2 on >128k, -1 if uart is placed in IO address space, -1 for 256 byte buffers)
 - RS 485 compatibility
 - MPCM master and slave mode support
 - printf()/scanf() streams compatibility